CircuitVerse/Interactive-Book/docs/comb-msi/mux-demux.md

    * Coder
    *  Both MUX & DEMUX

-2. Which of the following logic block has a number of input lines and one signle output line ?
+2. Which of the following logic block has a number of input lines and one single output line ?

    * Decoder
    1. Multiplexer